Product Spaces

 2.3 Product Metrics

-On the other hand two input product elements are distinct if and only if at least one of the component element has to be distinct.
+On the other hand, two input product elements are distinct if and only if at least one of the component element is distinct.
 In this case at least one of the component distances will be greater than zero.
-Consequently the summed distances will be non-zero whenever the input product elements are distinct.
+Consequently, the summed distances will be non-zero whenever the input product elements are distinct.

 Symmetry of the product metric follows the commutativity of the component metrics, \begin{align*} d(x, x') &= \sum_{i = 1}^{I} d(x_{i}, x'_{i}) \\ &= \sum_{i = 1}^{I} d(x'_{i}, x_{i}) \\ &= d(x', x). \end{align*} Likewise for any three product elements x, x', x'' \in X we always have a triangle inequality, \begin{align*} d(x, x'') &= \sum_{i = 1}^{I} d(x_{i}, x''_{i}) \\ &\le \sum_{i = 1}^{I} d(x_{i}, x'_{i}) + d(x'_{i}, x''_{i}) \\ &\le \sum_{i = 1}^{I} d(x_{i}, x'_{i}) + \sum_{i = 1}^{I} d(x'_{i}, x''_{i}) \\ &\le d(x, x') + d(x', x''). \end{align*}